microsoft/nni/docs/en_US/Compression/Pruner.rst

 Supported Pruning Algorithms on NNI
 ===================================

 We provide several pruning algorithms that support fine-grained weight pruning and structural filter pruning. **Fine-grained Pruning** generally results in  unstructured models, which need specialized haredware or software to speed up the sparse network. **Filter Pruning** achieves acceleratation by removing the entire filter.
-We also provide an algorithm to control the **pruning schedule**.
+We also provide some algorithms to control the **pruning schedule**.

 **Fine-grained Pruning**

 * `Level Pruner <#level-pruner>`__

 **Filter Pruning**

 * `Slim Pruner <#slim-pruner>`__
 * `FPGM Pruner <#fpgm-pruner>`__